kemaloksuz/BoundingBoxGenerator/README.md

 # Generating Positive Bounding Boxes for Balanced Training of Object Detectors

-This repository contains Pytorch implementations of the Bounding Box Generator, positive RoI Generator and Online Foreground Balanced sampling (arxiv link).
+This repository contains Pytorch implementations of the Bounding Box Generator, positive RoI Generator and Online Foreground Balanced sampling.
 The repository is based on object detection framework.
-You may refer to mmdetection for a thorough understanding of the framework in the followinf link:
+You may refer to mmdetection for a thorough understanding of the framework.

 Please cite the following paper if you use this repository.